SoftwareAG/oee-simulators/event-based-simulators/extras/README.md

 # Generic scripts information
 This scripts folder contains:
-- The **ExportOrImportProfileData.py** which is used to export measurements or alarms data from devices.
+- The **ExportProfileData.py** which is used to export measurements or alarms data from devices.
 - The **Environment.py** which is used to set up environment parameters.

 ## Setup environment parameters:
 Input necessary configuration in **Environment.py** file\

 Required:
-- base url f
+- base url
 - tenant ID
 - username
 - password

 Optional:
-- action
-- mode
 - data type
-- device name
+- device id

 ## Install cumulocity-python-api package
 Follow the instructions in: https://github.com/SoftwareAG/cumulocity-python-api